mariohernandez/component-based-development/docs/chapter-3/building-components/5-movie-card.md

 </article>
 ```

-* Notice we are using **include** statements to nest existing components into the movie-card .
+* Notice we are using **include** statements to nest existing components into the movie-card.
 This is a simple example of how we can reuse previously built components.
-* The image and rest of content has been split into different containers \(`movie-card__cover-image` & `movie-card__content`\).
+* The image and rest of content has been split into different containers (`movie-card__cover-image` & `movie-card__content`).
 This is always a good practice as it provides flexibility to move multiple content fields around at once should we have the need to do so.
-* You notice we are reusing the heading component and simply changing its heading level and applying a unique class when inside the movie card.
+* Also notice we are reusing the heading component and simply changing its heading level and applying a unique class when inside the movie card.
 This provides context and allows us to style this heading independently of other headings in the page.
-* Finally, we are introducing the concept of [Twig Blocks](https://twig.symfony.com/doc/2.x/tags/extends.html), \(not the same as Drupal blocks\), to provide a way to change how content is passed or rendered when we integrate this component with Drupal.
+* Finally, we are introducing the concept of [Twig Blocks](https://twig.symfony.com/doc/2.x/tags/extends.html), (not the same as Drupal blocks), to provide a way to change how content is rendered when we integrate this component with Drupal.
 More on how Twig Blocks give us more flexibility at time of rendering content later.

-**IMPORTANT**: There is a bug with **includes** in the latest twig.js \(which is what KSS Node uses\).[Read more about here](https://github.com/kss-node/kss-node/issues/467).

 ## Working with Drupal Libraries

 Let's take a break from building components for a moment to learn about Drupal Libraries.
 Drupal libraries is how we add CSS and Javascript to content in Drupal.
 Proceed to Drupal Libraries.